metabrain/java8-plugin-persitent-local-vars/README.md

 ## How to use

 You need to add the plugin *.jar* to the classpath using *-cp* and then request the usage of the plugin with *-Xplugin:Persistent_Plugin*.
-If everything is correct and the plugin is running, *"Plugin Running!"* should be print by javac.
+If everything is correct and the plugin is running, *"Plugin Running!"* should be outputed by javac.

     javac8 -cp .\persistentplugin-0.0.1-SNAPSHOT.jar -Xplugin:Persistent_Plugin *.java